-- Unit Planning Reading and Writing across all disciplines - Utilization of eBook database across all grade levels and disciplines - Develop themes and curriculum-integrated projects that support the themes. - Partnership with Sun Sentinel - The LLT will work to boost library usage, encourage Reading log summary contests amongst the grade levels, and will implement the "Reading Counts Challenge" reading contest this year that will showcase students who are reading the most books.
-Language Arts and Social Studies will also work to make sure all students have better access to Reading Counts quizzes.
+- Develop themes and curriculum-integrated projects that support the themes. - Partnership with Sun Sentinel - The LLT will work to boost library usage, encourage Reading contests amongst the grade levels, and will implement the "Reading Counts Challenge" reading contest this year that will showcase students who are reading the most books.
+Language Arts, Social Studies, Science and Electives will also work to make sure all students are receiving consistent exposure to reading standards and FSA style questioning across the content areas.